Rasbandit/mock-interviews/README.md

 - Write an algorithm that can find prime numbers.
 - Write an algorithm that writes the Fibonacci sequence.
+- Write an algorithm that converts a cabob case string to a camel case.
 </details>

 ### Questions about the company